 Miners don’t mine on lifeless wastelands, they mine where diamonds are.
 That means that the local communities, wildlife, and ecosystems that might inhabit a future mine site will no longer have a home.

 Sourcing natural diamonds is a big job.
 According to the US Geological Survey, “The average stone in an engagement ring is the product of the removal of 200 to 400 million times its volume of Earth.”
 What’s more, the waste rock and tailings produced from mining have to be stored somewhere, usually in what’s referred to as a “tailing pond.”
 Tailing ponds are massive dump sites where mining byproducts undergo chemical reactions resulting in acidic water that is potent enough to dissolve lead, copper, and zinc.
-Even worse, this dangerous concoction merges with groundwater, contaminating, and often killing, living things that depend on the fresh groundwater.
+Even worse, this dangerous concoction merges with groundwater, contaminating, and often killing, living things that depend on it.

-An article from Diamond Nexus reported the following in regards to habitat destruction, “The removal of millions of tons of rock, and the contamination of water supplies have far-reaching effects on wildlife habitats surrounding diamond mines.
+An article from Diamond Nexus Reported the following in regards to habitat destruction, “The removal of millions of tons of rock, and the contamination of water supplies have far-reaching effects on wildlife habitats surrounding diamond mines.
 In Zimbabwe, waste from diamond mine tailing has polluted the Odzi and Save rivers, where animals who drink from the river lose their fur and die.
 In Namaqualand, a region in South Africa and Nambia, a full 65% of the coastline has been mined for diamonds.
 This coastline is home to coastal bird species and endemic flowers, animals, and insects.”

 As if all of this isn’t bad enough, the energy required to fuel the mining industry is equally impressive.
 According to a 2012 statement from the Better Diamond Initiative, the electricity used to mine diamonds could power 1 million U.S. households for an entire year.